In technology industries, the single biggest strategic maneuver one can make is to employ a "disruptive" strategy.

 He has an enormously long track record of learning new skills fast.

-And he is very data driven.
+And he is very data-driven.

 For example, when he was interested in learning about blood sugar and weight loss, he had several hypotheses.

 What if you do 40 leg squats before eating a hot fudge sundae, does the exercise minimize the spike in blood sugar?
-What if you did the exercise afterwards?
+What if you did the exercise afterward?
 What's the difference between doing 15 squats versus 40 squats versus 100 squats?

 These are all interesting hypotheses and most of us would just wonder and get on with our lives.
 Not Tim.

 He decided to inject his body with a continuous glucose monitor for weeks!